Katie Stals, DVMVeterinarian

 Starting with an interest in horse back riding, animals big and small became a passion for Kori's.
 Kori intends to further her learning here at Cocheco striving to become a technician.
-She has many pets including an off the track thoroughbred named King Palance, a Pitbull mix named Paison, a terrier mix named Ripley, a chocolate lab named Wren, 3 cats named Atlas, Opal and Grimm.
-In her free time she enjoys riding King, spending time with friends and family, and bringing her dogs swimming.
+She has many pets including a Pitbull mix named Paison, a terrier mix named Ripley, a chocolate lab named Wren, a black lab named Sparrow and 3 cats named Atlas, Opal and Grimm.
+In her free time she enjoys spending time with friends and family, and bringing/competing her dogs in Dock diving.